-Certain of our properties are located in countries, provinces and states more likely to be subject to political and economic instability, or unexpected legislative change, than is usually the case in certain other countries, provinces and states.
+Our primary property is located in a foreign country that may be subject to political and economic instability, or unexpected legislative change, than is usually the case in certain other countries, provinces and states.
 Our mineral exploration and mining activities could be adversely effected by:

 - political instability and violence;

 - war and civil disturbances;

 - expropriation or nationalization;

 - changing fiscal regimes;

 - fluctuations in currency exchange rates;

-- high rates of inflation;

-- underdeveloped industrial and economic infrastructure;

-- changes in the regulatory environment governing exploration and evaluation assets; and

-- unenforceability of contractual rights, any of which may adversely affect our business in that country.
+- high rates of inflation; - underdeveloped industrial and economic infrastructure: - changes in the regulatory environment governing exploration and evaluation assets; and - unenforceability of contractual rights, any of which may adversely affect our business in that country.